Europe

 This lively spot is hard to miss when traveling on the train.
 It is filled with travelers and locals, all coming and going.

-The Amsterdam Centraal Train Station is the backdrop of the square and built in 1889 in a Gothic and Renaissance Revival style.
-During my stay, I used the train to arrive from Brussels and to travel to the Amsterdam International Airport.
+The Amsterdam Centraal Train Station is the backdrop of the square and was built in 1889 in a Gothic and Renaissance Revival style.
+During my stay, I used the train to travel from Brussels to Amsterdam International Airport.

 Comments are closed.